 License

 Both QuestDB and TDengine have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity and licensing when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 QuestDB has been in development longer, starting 12 years ago, compared to TDengine which began 7 years ago.
 This 5.3-year head start suggests QuestDB may have more mature features and established processes.